 - For advanced students, let them create a triple Venn to compare three stories instead of just two.

 - For students needing additional support, provide students with some ideas of what they can compare in their Venn diagram such as character traits, setting, theme, etc.

 - Google Earth can be used as a world map.

 - Students will choose a picture book from a selection of books chosen by the teacher.

 - Students will independently read their chosen picture book.

 - Students will write about the theme of the story and give text support to prove they have chosen the correct them.

 Review and Closing (10 minutes)

-- Teacher will ask "what were some common themes in the picture books read"?
+- Ask, "What were some common themes in the picture books read?"

-- Teacher will ask "why do you think these are common themes in children's stories"?
+- Ask, "Why do you think these are common themes in children's stories?"